Free Shipping + Free Returns

 Alice Boyd

 Alice Boyd is a composer and sound artist based between London and Bristol whose work uses the voice, everyday sounds and electronic textures to tell stories about the world around us.
 Much of her work explores our relationship with the natural world.
 Each month, Alice travels to a new place in the UK to collect field recordings for Ffern’s podcast As The Season Turns.
 She has also recently released her debut EP From The Understory, created as part of her artist residency at the Eden Project - the world’s largest indoor rainforest.
+For Spring 23, we invited Alice to write and record a song about spring - capturing that scarcely describable feeling that comes with the new shoots, the joy of things growing in response to the returning sun.
+Oh These Days has thus far been featured twice on BBC radio, most recently on BBC Introducing the West.

 Season:Spring 23